yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

   "entities": {}
 }
 ```

-As you can see in the above code, the model understands that the phrase is a part of the intent '**order**' and is completely confident about it (0.999).

-You can also [automatically generate intents and utterances](https://docs.yellow.ai/docs/cookbooks/studio/regressiontest) and test them in your bot.

----

-## <a name="clash"></a> 5.
-Resolve clashes in intents and utterances
+## Resolve conflicts in intents and utterances

-A bot is trained with multiple custom intents and entities to get the best result.
-There might be situations that will confuse the bot if the utterances are not classified correctly while training.
-These clashes that have resulted due to unclear utterance classification can be resolved by studying the utterance report.
+A bot is trained with multiple intents and entities to improve its performance.
+If utterances are not classified correctly during training, it can lead to confusion.
+To resolve these clashes caused by unclear utterance classification, it is necessary to analyse the report..

-Follow the given steps to learn:
-1. How to download an utterance report
-2. How to resolve clashes among utterances

-### 5.1 Download utterance report
+### Download utterance report

-1. Open **Studio** > **Train** > **Intents** , click **Generate utterance report**.
+1. Go to  **Studio** > **Train** > **Intents** , click **Generate utterance report**.

 ![](https://i.imgur.com/Botct6y.png)

-2. Two reports will be sent to your registered email ID.
+2. Two reports will be sent to your registered email address.

     * Utterances within intents/faqs
     * Utterances across intents/faqs